MiernickiElijah/Arcane/README.md

 #Arcane
 -------------
 #Description
-This is a markdown generator that allows a user to create an entire README document via node js
+This is a markdown generator that allows a user to create an entire README document via nodejs.
+Such as this README!
 -------------
 #Table of Contents
 [Arcane](#Arcane)